Project Management MBA

 In today’s fast-changing business environment, projects are being used more frequently to plan and implement the changes needed by organizations.
 Project management is the discipline of defining objectives, developing plans, marshaling the necessary resources, and accomplishing tasks on schedule and within budget.
 Project managers are professional change agents who assume responsibility in a wide range of industries and organizations.
-Students can begin the program at any time during the year, and can complete the program entirely online or in a combination of online and on-ground courses lasting seven weeks.
+Students interested in learning more should click here.
+To apply, visit www.brenau.edu/apply.

 The Project Management MBA is a 15 course, 45 credit hour degree program which leads to a Masters in Business Administration degree and a certificate in Project Management.
 The five-course sequence in Project Management also helps prepare students to sit for professional project management certification examinations offered by the Project Management Institute.